How the fashion industry is keeping up with the sustainability trend

 The Embrace of Sustainable Materials

+In the current fast-paced world, the efforts to attaining a sustainable environment have taken a back seat in many industries, with the fashion industry being one of them.
+Fashion report statistics show that, in the next decade, the world population will have exceeded 8 billion, with the fashion industry expanding further.
+Thankfully, a sustainable livelihood has been a major concern, particularly among millennials who have chosen to spend on companies producing sustainable products.
 The materials used by a large part of the fashion industry face two major challenges, including the lack of recyclability and scarcity.
 Also, the costs of most of them is rising by the day.
 With fossil fuel taxes rising, for instance, materials drawn from petrochemicals may keep experiencing a steady rise in prices.
 For this reason, most designers are now leaning towards the sustainable materials that already exist and those that are recyclable and offer long lifecycles.
+Despite the fashion industry facing major hurdles towards sustainability, one drive that has been seen to suffice is the willingness to change and create connections that support the safety of the planet.
+Some fast-growing entities such as H&M have been focused on transforming their operations.
+H&M reported that, by 2030, it will be 100 percent circular.
+This means that the company will only use sustainable materials in their productions, which is a wake-up call to other organizations.

 The graphic fleece hoodie